devpradeepgt12/StorelabAssignment/README.md

     ./gradlew runAllTests
     ```
 4.  **Run the App:**
-    Select the `composeApp` run configuration and deploy it to an Android emulator or a physical device.
+    Select the `composeApp` run configuration and deploy it to an Android emulator, iOS Simulator, desktop or a physical device.

 ## License